mehmettugrulsahin/biqh-angular-es5/README.md

   </a>
 </p>

-# MarketData with Angular 2
+# An Angular 1.x MarketData client with Redux
-This is a simple marketdata client built with AngularJS and EcmaScript5
+This is a simple MarketData client built with AngularJS and EcmaScript5

 This repo demonstrates many foundational concepts of AngularJS, such as component construction, routing and much more!